Congratulations on being admitted to Syracuse Law!

 Admitted Student Webinars

-All sessions are 12-1 pm eastern, and unless otherwise noted, will be recorded for those who cannot attend live.
+Unless otherwise noted, all sessions are 12-1 pm eastern and will be recorded for those who cannot attend live.

 3/1/2024 1L Faculty Panel with Professors Abbott-Hill, Johnson & Lape Recording